slabua/SLIM2040/README.md

 # SLIM2040
-A RP2040 based dev board, with some quirks.
+A RP2040-based dev board with some quirks.